Puerto Quijarro is in Santa Cruz Department in Bolivia, adjacent to the Brazilian border city of Corumbá.

 Understand

-[edit]As a border town Puerto Quijarro serves like a transportation hub to and from Brasil.
+As a border town along a major road, Puerto Quijarro serves as a land transportation hub to and from Brazil.

 Get in

-You can go as well by train but this option is considered more expensive and longer (17 hr or 13 hr).
-The connection is called the Death Train because it was famous for bringing the victims of yellow fever to the state capital Santa Cruz.
+[edit]Until 2020, you could also come by train from Santa Cruz, but this option was considered more expensive and longer (17 hr or 13 hr).
+The route was called the Death Train because it was famous for bringing the victims of yellow fever to the state capital Santa Cruz.
+It suspended service early in the Covid-19 pandemic, and by most accounts is still not running again as of late 2025.

 From Brazil

-[edit]In Corumbá, go to the city bus terminal, from where line 102 drops you at a 1 city bus stop a few meters away from the 2 Brazilian border post, where everybody is required to fill a form and get an exit stamp that is later demanded by Bolivian immigration.
+[edit]In Corumbá, go to the city bus terminal (not the same as the long-distance bus terminal - see that city's article), from where line 102 drops you at a 1 city bus stop a few meters away from the 2 Brazilian border post, where everybody is required to fill a form and get an exit stamp that is later demanded by Bolivian immigration.
 The border is usually busy, queues are long, make sure to enter the queue on the right side (entry/exit).
 This border post is officially open every day from 09:00-18:00 Brazilian time, but reality might be somewhat different.

 From the Brazilian side, it's a 5-min-walk across a bridge to the 3 Bolivian border post.
 It's a single queue for both entry/exit.
 Make sure to get a slip of paper with your name and entry stamp as this will be asked on your way out and is a common cause of trouble for travelers.
-This border post opens every day at 08:00 Bolivian time (09:00 in Brazil).
+This border post opens every day at 08:00.

 To Brazil